Facts & Figures

 - Customs and Border Protection (CBP), which is responsible for processing international flights and international cargo, is ABQ’s point of entry.

 - The National Weather Service and the U.S. Postal Service Express Mail Facility are also located at the airport.

 - Over 3,000 are people are employed at ABQ.

 - An economic impact study conducted in 2019 by the University of New Mexico concluded that the Albuquerque International Sunport is responsible for $2.225 billion in economic output for the state and 19,000 jobs are directly or indirectly related to the facility.

 airport master plan

-The Albuquerque International Sunport Sustainable Airport Master Plan has been initiated by the City of Albuquerque.
+The Albuquerque International Sunport’s Sustainable Airport Master Plan was initiated by the City of Albuquerque.
 An airport master plan is intended to evaluate the Airport’s capabilities and roles to forecast future aviation demand, and to plan for the timely development of new or improved facilities that may be required to meet that demand.
 The ultimate goal of the master plan is to provide systematic guidelines for the airport’s overall maintenance, development, and operation.
 This planning effort is unique, as it will include sustainable planning goals and objectives.

 emergency contingency plan

 The Albuquerque International Sunport has prepared an Emergency Contingency Plan pursuant to §42301 of the FAA Modernization and Reform Act of 2012.